wrapperup/creme/README.md

 * Build-time bundler.
 Creme will bundle your assets when building for release.
 It provides a handy `asset!()` macro to reference your assets and ensures they exist at compile time.
-Assets are also embedded directly into the binary.

 ## Features
 * 🔥 Fast Dev-Mode Iteration